microsoft/live-share/docs/use/vs.md

 1. **Sign in**

-    After installing the Live Share extension, want to sign in to let other collaborators know who you are.
-By default Visual Studio uses your personalization account you may be able to skip this step entirely.
+    After installing the Live Share extension, you'll want to sign in to let other collaborators know who you are.
+By default Visual Studio uses your personalization account, so you may be able to skip this step entirely.

     See [sign in](#sign-in) for more details.
-You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session and will not receive email updates by simply signing into a collaboration session.

 2. **Click on the invite link / open the invite in your browser**